 We at HBHS want to humanize the process of taking care of humans.
-Providers are drowning in overpowering systems, policies & procedures that prevent them from truly focusing on the care recipient.
-By designing practical solutions & reliable systems that support providers we can get back to the human side of caring for others.
+Providers are drowning in overpowering systems, policies, and procedures that prevent them from truly focusing on the care recipient.
+By designing practical solutions and reliable systems that support providers, we can get back to the human side of caring for others.

 Our Early Journey in Mortality Review

 This work began with the very specific focus of learning from mortality to improve the quality of healthcare at the Mayo Clinic after little was gleaned from the Global Trigger Tool initiative.
 What we discovered has forever changed our perception of harm and human care.